MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-pricing-scenarios.md

 - Matias uses Omnichannel for Customer Service client application
 - Omnichannel for Customer Service bot starts new outgoing call through direct routing
 - Call goes to a Session Border Controller (SBC) connected through Communication Services direct routing
-- Dynamics 365 Omnichannel for Customer Service bot adds Matias to a call by escalating the direct routing call to a group call
+- Dynamics 365 Omnichannel for Customer Service bot adds Mae to a call by escalating the direct routing call to a group call
 - The call lasts 10 minutes.

   > [!div class=mx-imgBorder]